Central Catholic High School (Massachusetts)

-Central Catholic High School is a four-year private, Catholic, college preparatory school with an academic and athletic campus in Lawrence, Massachusetts, associated with the Marist Brothers of the Schools and the Roman Catholic Archdiocese of Boston and founded in 1935 by Brother Florentius.
+Central Catholic High School is a four-year private, Catholic, college preparatory school with an academic and athletic campus in Lawrence, Massachusetts, associated with the Marist Brothers of the Schools and the Archdiocese of Boston and founded in 1935 by Brother Florentius.

 In 2010, Doreen Keller became the school's first woman principal.
 The president is Chris Sullivan.
 The school has approximately 1,200 students and 18,000+ alumni.
 It was originally a boys-only school but has been co-educational since 1996.